Scenic4RL: Programmatic Modeling and Generation of Reinforcement Learning Environments: Evaluation

-We benchmark our mini-game scenarios by training agents with PPO for 5M timesteps.
+We benchmark our mini-game scenarios by training agents with PPO.
 Figure \ref{fig:scenario-training} shows the average goal differences for all the scenarios.
-Note that we propose both offense and defense scenarios.
-For all these scenarios, we end the game if one of the teams score.
+For these mini-game scenarios, we end the game if one of the teams score.
 Hence, the goal difference can range between -1 to +1.
-For the offense scenarios, a well trained agent is supposed to score consistently achieving a goal difference close to +1.
-On the other hand, a well trained agent should achieve a goal difference close to 0 for successfully defending the opponents.
+For the offense scenarios, a well trained agent is supposed to score consistently achieving an average goal difference close to +1.
+On the other hand, a well-trained agent should achieve a goal difference close to 0 for successfully defending the opponents in the defense scenarios.
 From the graph it can be seen that the proposed scenarios offer a varied levels of difficulties.
-For example, PPO consistently achieves goal difference of around 0.7 for the {\sc Easy Crossing} scenario, but barely learns anything for {\sc Hard Crossing}.
+For example, PPO consistently achieves goal difference of around 0.5 for the {\sc Easy Crossing} scenario, but barely learns anything for {\sc Hard Crossing}.
 In case of the defense scenarios, the results also show a varied range of difficulty, {\sc GK vs Opponent} scenario being be easiest.
-Due to the stochasticity of the GRF environment~\cite{kurach2020google}, we observed variations in training performance, with the most variation for the {\sc 11 vs GK} scenario, reaching 0.93 for one run while failing to learn anything for the other two runs.